TheOnlyMrCat/runscript/README.md

 - Multiple 'phases' per target, so you can chose to build, run, or test a target.
 If those options aren't enough, you can name your phases whatever you want!
 - Fancy output while running scripts
 - Properly emulates a shell, with `export`able variables, `source`ing shell scripts, `cd`ing.
+- If runscript's builtin shell doesn't have everything you need, you can execute a script with an external shell (e.g. `bash`).
+You can also apply this to an entire runscript.

 ### Still to do